konstantine25b/polymarket_algo/README.md

 # Edit .env with your actual credentials

 # Run the automated scheduler with reasonable defaults when 2-6 days remain in the market
-python -m src.scheduler.scheduler --buy-threshold 1.5 --sell-threshold 0.5 --sell-below 2.0 --min-prediction 7.0 --weighted-selection --interval 60 --use-csv-getter --get-tweet-count-first --show-positions --show-active-positions --dry-run
+python -m src.scheduler.scheduler --buy-threshold 1.5 --sell-threshold 0.5 --sell-below 2.0 --min-prediction 7.0 --weighted-selection --tweet-interval 110 --buy-interval 60 --sell-interval 10 --use-csv-getter --get-tweet-count-first --show-positions --show-active-positions --dry-run
 # Option explanations:
 # --buy-threshold 1.5      : Only bid on opportunities with at least 1.5% edge over market price
 # --sell-threshold 0.5     : Sell positions with at least 0.5% sell opportunity